%load_ext autoreload

 1. Reproject data#

 Many of the functions in airbornegeo require coordiantes in meters.
-We can use the function reproject to convert from geogrpahic coordinates (lat/lon) to projected coordinates, or between two different projected coordinates reference systems.
+We can use the function reproject to convert from geographic coordinates (latitude/longitude) to projected coordinates (meters east/north), or between two different projected coordinates reference systems.

 [19]: